bhavyangupta/blog/_posts/2015-11-14-map-generation.md

 traversable (like corridors)?

 We annotated the room coordinates manually, but corridors were tricky.
-The following video shows how I did it, followed by a brief explanation:
+The following video shows how I did it in MATLAB, followed by a brief explanation:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/H_oayX4lM3Y" frameborder="0" allowfullscreen></iframe>